Help kids learn how to be kind to animals with these easy ideas - includes a free printable.

 8. Create a Wildlife GardenBeing kind to animals extends far beyond our pets.
 Support the animals in your backyard by creating a wildlfe garden or a butterfly garden.

 9. Make a Bird FeederBe kind to the birds in your yard by making a super easy homemade bird feeder from a cardboard tube.
-Or head to a duck pond and feed the ducks with a healthy, homemade food! (no stale bread, please).
+Or try this version made from a pine cone.

 Learn about people who care for animals every day such as veterinarians, animal control officers and animal rescue workers and volunteers.
 Download our free printable kindness postcards and send them a note to tell them how much you appreciate what they do to be kind to animals too!